ADGEfficiency/energy-py/readme.md

 ## energy_py v2.0

-**energy_py is reinforcement learning for energy systems.** It is a collection of reinforcement learning agents and energy environments built in Python.
+**energy_py is reinforcement learning for energy systems.** It's a collection of agents and environments built in Python.

-This goal of this project is to demonstrate the ability of reinforcement learning agents to control virtual energy environments.
-Proving the concepts with virtual environments is the first step in using reinforcment learning to control real world energy assets.
+The goal is to demonstrate that reinforcement learning agents can control virtual energy environments.
+Proving this virtually is the first step towards using reinforcment learning in real world energy systems.

 energy_py supports this goal by providing a collection of reinforcement learning agents, energy environments and tools to run experiments.